The 2018 GMC Sierra 1500 Denali Camping Truck Review: The Cure for the Common Campsite

 The sprawling campsite stretched across a grass-covered clearing, encompassing several excellent climbing trees and a small island of overgrown brush and brambles.
 It was beautiful and private in equal measure, but it also presented our first challenge: Motor vehicles were limited to a small parking area at the edge of the site.
 I squeezed the Sierra in backwards and maneuvered as close as I could, but ultimately, it did feel a little like someone put baby in a corner.

 After the unloading finished and the drinking commenced, I ran into my second speed bump.
 Setting up a normal tent is pretty straightforward, but a truck tent is a little more complicated, because it’s designed to cover the bottom and sides of a pickup bed—which gives the base a weird shape and extra folds that make it tougher to work with.
 People kept on asking if I needed help.
 I did, but I was too proud to admit it and did my hard time in Struggle City alone.

-The instructions advise that you assemble it on the ground and then lift it into the bed.
+The instructions advise that you assemble the Napier Outdoors tent on the ground and then lift it into the bed.
 I can’t say whether it’s harder to do it all in one go in the bed.
-But what I can say is doing it as directed is a bummer, because once you wrestle all those poles into their proper slots and spring the tent to life, muscle memory tells you the work's all done.
+But what I can say is doing it as directed is a bummer, because once you wrestle all those poles into their proper slots and spring it to life, muscle memory tells you the work's all done.
 The act of lining everything up and securing it to the truck carries the unpleasant tang of a surprise chore, like when your pet vomits on the carpet.

 The Fun Part